daitss/resolver/README.md

 Resolver Service
 ================
-Optional service to replace XML Resolution.
+New xml resolver service for DAITSS.
 What this service does:

   1. Download external resources for a given file or files currently files associated with xml (xsd, xsl, dtd).